MrNugget7930/Yumeko/README.md

 - Avatar (get someone's avatar)
 - Botinfo (check the bot's information)
+- Afk (set an AFK status for when someone ping you)
 - Userinfo (get information about a user)
 - Serverinfo (get info about the server)
 - Ping (check the bot's latency)